ObolNetwork/obol-docs/docs/getting_started/quickstart_overview.md

 # Quickstart Overview

-## About this documentation

-This manual is aimed at developers and stakers looking to utilize Distributed Validators for solo or multi-operator staking.
+The quickstart guides are aimed at developers and stakers looking to utilize Distributed Validators for solo or multi-operator staking.
 To contribute to this documentation, head over to our [Github repository](https://github.com/ObolNetwork/obol-docs) and file a pull request.

-## Quickstart Guides

 There are two ways to set up a distributed validator and each comes with its own quickstart, within the "Getting Started" section:
 1. Run a DV cluster as a **group**, where several operators run the nodes that make up the cluster.
 In this setup, the key shares are created using a distributed key generation process, avoiding the full private keys being stored in full in any one place.